sveinung/writings/maintainable_backbone_tests.md

 });
 ```

-This a _lot_ of code, especially considering that the functionality
+This a _lot_ of code, especially considering the functionality we're
-being tested is quite simple.
-Also, it's not easy to see precisely what
+testing is quite simple.
+Also, it's not easy to see precisely what is
-is being tested without reading all the code.
-Actually, in this test
+tested here without reading all the code.
+Actually, in this test about a
-about a fourth of the lines are dedicated to setting up the view.
-A lot
+fourth of the lines are dedicated to setting up the view &mdash; much of
-of that setup isn't even relevant for the functionality we are testing.
+which isn't even relevant for the functionality we are testing.

 Clean up view creation
 ----------------------

+There are several ways of cleaning up the setup in this test.
+When we
+first started writing tests for our JavaScript we usually went with a
+`beforeEach` for this type of setup.
+However, there are significant
+problems with this approach.

+First of all, when we have a lot of tests in a single file it's often
+quite hard to find a setup that works for _all tests_.
+Also, we often
+needed to jump to the `beforeEach` to see the current state of the code,
+which can be a hassle.
+Additionally, it's also possible to have several
+`describe`s inside each other, and therefore also several `beforeEach`s
+who all work on setting up the state.
+Often it could be quite hard to
+understand the state of the object we were testing.

+Now we prefer to use creation methods instead.
+So, for us the first step
-The first step towards a cleaner test is to move the view creation into
+towards a cleaner test is to move view creation into a helper:
-a helper:

 ```diff
  it('saves the book', function() {